-For the cloud-free coordinated flight, ozone is the only trace gas measurement available on both aircraft.
-The linear regression slope shows that the HALO ozone concentration was about 8% higher than the G1 concentration.
+For the cloud-free coordinated flight on 9 September, ozone is the only trace gas measurement available on both aircraft.
+The linear regression slope shows that the HALO ozone concentration was about 8 % higher than the G1 concentration.
 The difference between the averaged ozone concentrations was 4.1 ppb.
-As mentioned in section 2.1.2, each instrument has a 2 ppb accuracy (or 5%) on the ground based on a direct photometric measurement measuring the ratio between a sample and ozone-free cell.
-The in-flight calibration suggested that the accuracy of each instrument could raise to 5-7% (or 2-3.5 ppb).
-Thus, the difference between the averaged ozone concentrations - 4.1 ppb is within the instrument variation.
+As mentioned in Sect.
+2.1.2, each instrument has a 2 ppb accuracy (or 5 %) on the ground based on a direct photometric measurement measuring the ratio between a sample and an ozone-free cell.
+The in-flight calibration suggested that the accuracy of each instrument could rise to 5 %-7 % (or 2-3.5 ppb).
+Thus, the difference between the averaged ozone concentrations (4.1 ppb) is within the instrument variation.
 The primary source of bias is probably the different ozone loss in the sampling and transfer lines.

-The comparison made on September 21 flight in Figure 5 shows good agreement for the vertically averaged ozone measurements.
-Comparing the statistics data from September 9, the ozone measurement is not sensitive to the temporal and spatial changes.
-Although we do not have the comparison data on September 9, the G1 and HALO CO measurements comparison shows a higher correlation than the ozone data comparison at different altitudes on September 21.
-Note that the data points with more substantial variance in CO concentration were excluded because the G1 and HALO were sampling different air masses between 2000-3000 m, as indicated in Figure S7.
-The CO plot in Figure (5b) shows the real atmospheric variability.
-Around 4000 ft, the CO reading from the G1 and HALO has the minimum variation and is averaged around 85 ppb, which is at the atmospheric background level.
-At lower altitudes and higher CO concentrations, the local contribution is not well-mixed, and the inhomogeneity expresses as the more substantial variations observed in the plot.
+The comparison made on the 21 September flight in Fig. 5 shows good agreement for the vertically averaged ozone measurements.
+Comparing the statistics data from 9 September, the ozone measurement is not sensitive to the temporal and spatial changes.
+Although we do not have the comparison data on 9 September, the G1 and HALO CO measurement comparison shows a higher correlation than the ozone data comparison at different altitudes on 21 September.
+Note that the data points with more substantial variance in CO concentration were excluded because the G1 and HALO were sampling different air masses between 2000 and 3000 m, as indicated in Figs. S3-S5.
+The CO plot in Fig. 5b shows the real atmospheric variability.
+Around 4000 m, the CO reading from the G1 and HALO has the minimum variation and is averaged around 85 ppb, which is at the atmospheric background level.
+At lower altitudes and higher CO concentrations, the local contribution is not well mixed, and the inhomogeneity is expressed as the more substantial variations observed in the plot.